 How To Clean and Cook Artichokes (Plus A Starter Recipe!)

-Every year during artichoke season, we go through this exciting ritual of cleaning, preparing, and cooking them — and every year, they’re worth the effort! 🌿
+Every year during artichoke season, we go through this ritual of cleaning, preparing, and cooking them — and every year, they’re completely worth the effort. 🌿

 This season felt even more special: we were celebrating our daughter’s engagement 🥂, and in honour of their love, we served artichokes three ways.
 The starters and mains were a huge hit, so today I’m sharing exactly how we cleaned and cooked them — plus one of our favourite starter recipes to try.